 A very high percentage of Indian household savings are being invested in Bank Deposits.
 For most of the investors safety of capital and guaranteed investment returns are the top most priorities.

-The deposits placed by investors with companies for a fixed term carrying a prescribed rate of interest is called Company Fixed Deposit.
-Financial institutions and Non-Banking Finance Companies (NBFCs) also accept such deposits
+So, what are these Corporate Deposits? – The deposits placed by investors with companies for a fixed term carrying a prescribed rate of interest is called Company Fixed Deposit.
+Financial institutions and Non-Banking Finance Companies (NBFCs) accept such deposits

 You might have seen the Company Fixed Deposit Schemes advertisements on websites/newspapers.
 Some of the popular Corporate FDs are – Shriram Transport Finance Unnati Scheme, Mahindra & Mahindra Finance FD, LIC Housing Finance FD etc.,

-Why are corprate FDs preferred against Bank FDs?
+Why are corporate FDs preferred against Bank FDs by many retail investors?

 Answer is, the company Fixed Deposit schemes offer higher interest rates when compared to Bank Fixed Deposits.